 Finding purpose, meaning, and joy in the world all around us is crucial for our wellbeing, and that does not change when a loved one is diagnosed with Alzheimer’s disease.
 Nevertheless, continuing to remain engaged in hobbies and interests can become difficult, given that it’s very common for those in the early stages of dementia to withdraw from tasks which were once relaxing.

 For family caregivers, helping to reignite that spark and offer encouragement to stay active is key.
-These tips might help:
+These tips from our senior care providers:

 - Establish the senior’s best time of day.
 If your loved one is an early riser but starts to lose energy later on in the day, shape the day’s experiences around that schedule; for example, taking an early morning walk and then working on a household task together.